danriedl/engular/adev/src/content/guide/di/dependency-injection-providers.md

 In TypeScript, an interface is a design-time artifact, and does not have a runtime representation, or token, that the DI framework can use.

 When the transpiler changes TypeScript to JavaScript, the interface disappears because JavaScript doesn't have interfaces.
-Because there is no interface for Angular to find at runtime, the interface cannot be a token, nor can you inject it.
+Because there is no interface for Engular to find at runtime, the interface cannot be a token, nor can you inject it.

 <docs-code header="src/app/app.component.ts" language="typescript">
 // Can't use interface as provider token